-Until 2014, the NSW Police Force was responsible for the investigation and enforcement of offences against the PEE Act.
-In December 2014, the NSWEC assumed responsibility for the investigation and enforcement of these offences under the PEE Act.
+Until 2014 the NSW Police Force was responsible for the investigation and enforcement of offences against the PE&E Act.
+In December 2014, the NSWEC assumed responsibility for the investigation and enforcement of these offences.

-The By Election Compliance Operation provides an opportunity for the NSWEC to further its objective of establishing a stronger regulatory function by:
+The By-election Compliance Operation provides an opportunity for the NSWEC to further its objective of establishing a stronger regulatory function by: